 For your product filtering

-Try both layout filters
+Try both layout product filters: horizontal and vertical

 Experts’ advice: The left sidebar position is suitable for a large number of filters (more than 8), which will grow over the period of time.
 If you have around 3-4 filters that stay pretty the same all the time, the top filter brings a better layout.
 In case you have a multitude of filter options, try the 2 layout filters as GAP does.
 Make sure they don’t overlap.